apache/amoro-site/arctic-docs/content/concepts/self-optimizing.md

 At this stage, the reading performance problem is no longer caused by the read amplification issue resulting from small file size and file format.
 Instead, it is due to the presence of excessive redundant data that needs to be merged and cleaned up during merge-on-read.
-To address this problem, Arctic introduces major optimizing which merges Segment files to clean up redundant data and control its amount to a level that is favorable to reading.
+To address this problem, Amoro introduces major optimizing which merges Segment files to clean up redundant data and control its amount to a level that is favorable to reading.
 Minor optimizing has already performed multiple rounds of deduplication, and major optimizing is not scheduled frequently to avoid write amplification issues.
 Additionally, Full optimizing merges all files in the target space into a single file, which is a special case of major optimizing.